0xFelix/python-viessmann-tools/README.md

 viessmanntools module includes a Vclient wrapper, VclientToMqtt and VitoReset

+For successful system startup both service files need systemd-networkd-wait-online.service to be enabled

 ## vclient-to-mqtt
 Query vcontrold periodically with vclient and publish results over MQTT